 Resources for schools

 A graveyard is a microcosm of local history.
 The lives of local people can also be an inspiration for teachers and school children studying a range of subjects within the National Curriculum and various resources for teachers were created for a school project to coincide with the 200th anniversary of the consecration of the Additional Burial Ground.
-We will be running another schools project in 2014 to coincide with the outbreak of World War One, called Community@War.
+In 2014 we ran another schools project to coincide with the outbreak of World War One called Community@War.

 A haven for wildlife